SFDO-Tooling/CumulusCI/docs/unlocked_package.rst

 The default behavior is to ignore unpackaged metadata.
 If unpackaged metadata is intended to satisfy install-time dependencies of packages, this requires that those dependencies be met in other ways, such as by configuring the scratch org definition.
 For examples of how to satisfy the install-time dependencies for NPSP and EDA without using unpackaged metadata, see :doc:`Extending NPSP and EDA with Second-Generation Packaging <npsp_eda_2gp>`.

-The other option is to have CumulusCI automatically create Unlocked Packages containing unpackaged metadata from dependency projects.
+The other option is to have CumulusCI automatically create unlocked packages containing unpackaged metadata from dependency projects.
 For example, if your project depended on the repository ``Food-Bank``, which contained the unpackaged metadata directories

 * ``unpackaged/pre/record_types``
 * ``unpackaged/pre/setup``

-CumulusCI would automatically, while uploading a version of your package, upload Unlocked Package versions containing the current content of those unpackaged directories.
+CumulusCI would automatically, while uploading a version of your package, upload unlocked package versions containing the current content of those unpackaged directories.

-The Unlocked Package route is generally suitable for testing only, where it may be convenient when working with complex legacy projects that include lots of unpackaged metadata.
-However, it's generally *not* suitable for use when building production packages, because your packages would have to be distributed along with those Unlocked Packages.
+The unlocked package route is generally suitable for testing only, where it may be convenient when working with complex legacy projects that include lots of unpackaged metadata.
+However, it's generally *not* suitable for use when building production packages, because your packages would have to be distributed along with those unlocked packages.
 For this reason, this behavior is off by default.
 If you would like to use it, configure your ``cumulusci.yml`` to set the option ``create_unlocked_dependency_packages`` on the ``create_package_version`` task.

 Test a Beta Version
 -------------------